apache/lucenenet/websites/site/contributing/make-release.md

 The release notes are listed at: https://github.com/apache/lucenenet/releases/tag/[tag-url]

+The tests for this release can be viewed at: https://dev.azure.com/lucene-net/Lucene.NET/_build/results?buildId=<Build ID for Release>&view=ms.vss-test-web.build-test-results-tab

 The release was made using the Lucene.NET release process, documented on the website: https://lucenenet.apache.org/contributing/make-release.html